GrapeCity/DsExcel-Java/README.md

 * Improved Calculation Engine's performance when setting values.

 ## Fixed
-* Performance issue when updating data in Excel using GcExcel API.(DOCXLS-3912)
+* Performance issue when updating data in Excel using DsExcel API.(DOCXLS-3912)
 * When the worksheet contains a shape, the row height cannot be changed.(DOCXLS-3909)
 * The formula =TEXT("12345","[dbnum2]") not work.(DOCXLS-3900)
 * The font is bold after exporting to PDF.(DOCXLS-3895)
 * ROUNDUP result is different with Excel.(DOCXLS-3870)
-* GcExcel formula result is different with Excel.(DOCXLS-3866)
+* DsExcel formula result is different with Excel.(DOCXLS-3866)
 * COUNTIF result is different with Excel.(DOCXLS-3860)
 * After saving to Excel, the hidden rows are displayed.(DOCXLS-3848)
 * Conditional Format is not coming in PDF/HTML.(DOCXLS-3846)